applidget/mobicheckin-api-documentation/sections/guests.md

 If you want to know how many guests registered to your event, you should query `GET /api/v1/events/{id}.format` and look at the property `guest_count`.

+Optional query parameters are:

+1. `?uid=%s`: Search a guest by his/her uid.
+Will return an array of 0 or 1 guest.
+2. `?search=%s`: Full-text search in the guest list.
+3. `?category[]=%s&category[]=%s`: Filter by the given guest category ids.

+You can compound these filter parameters

 ### JSON
 #### Request
 ```